Instant Pot Beef Stew has tender chunks of beef and hearty vegetables in a rich beefy broth.

 - Toss beef with garlic powder, salt and pepper.

 - Turn a 6-quart Instant Pot to sauté and add half of the olive oil.
 Brown half of the beef, about 3-5 minutes, don’t stir too much so you get a nice crust.
-Repeat with remaining beef.
+Repeat with remaining beef and set aside.

-- Add broth, wine, tomato paste, rosemary, thyme, and vegetables except peas (ensure ingredients do not go above fill line).
+- Add beef, broth, wine, tomato paste, rosemary, thyme, and vegetables except peas (ensure ingredients do not go above fill line).
 Secure lid and select Meat/Stew; cook on high pressure 35 minutes.

 - Once the timer beeps, allow for a natural-release for about 15 minutes.
 Release any remaining pressure.